School of Teacher Education

 Director, Youth Radio and Radio Arts in the Multilingual Classroom

-Youth development and learning though youth media, multiliteracies and second language learning, community-school-university collaborations for social change, Latina/o education, sociocultural and activity theories of learning and human development, ethnographies of communication, online versus f2f environments in CLD teacher preparation.
+Sociocultural and activity theories of learning and human development, youth development and learning through youth media, funds of identity, critical race spatial analysis, sociocultural theories of imagination, multiliteracies and second language learning, community-school-university collaborations for social change, Latinx education, interactional ethnography of communication, online versus f2f environments in culturally and linguistically diverse teacher preparation.

 Walker, D. (2018).
 “Teen Views of Sex:” Inter-animation of dialogues in a radio feature story produced by Mexican immigrant youth.
 Dialogic pedagogy: An international online journal.
 6, 1-22. https://dpj.pitt.edu/ojs/index.php/dpj1/index